 Farming is hard work with few shortcuts to do it right and mass production conglomerate farms organic or conventional are too big to "do it right".
 If you take the time to read what follows you will have a better understanding of why SO MANY people buy from local farmers--where they meet the grower face to face--and can ask questions.

-At Childs Blueberries & Buffalo Ranch, we continue to do it right, as we have for over 30 years.
+At Childs Blueberries, we continue to do it right, as we have since 1969.

 FREEZING: To freeze Childs Blueberries, place in our Childs Blueberries freezer bag (thicker & higher quality plastic than regular freezer bags (first BPA free bag in America according to the manufacturer-2007) and that is it.
 The berries will come out like little marbles.
 Place berries in your smoothie, pancakes, cereal or recipes all winter long.
 If you wish to rinse them, do so when you take them out.

-Did you know: Most mass produced, machine picked berries including frozen Maine “Wild” berries are imported berries from China, Chili, Peru, Argentina, etc. according to their own website unless they changed it.
-Most folks think of "wild" as the ultimate beyond organic and it is but the frozen "wild" berries sold as "wild" are a wild variety grown by conventional farming methods on a large scale using all forms of pesticides and mostly grown in South America where workers have no rights and farms have no regulations, shipped to the USA and packed here.
+Did you know: Most folks think of "wild" as the ultimate beyond organic and it is but the frozen "wild" berries sold as "wild" are a wild variety grown by conventional farming methods on a large scale using all forms of pesticides and mostly grown in South America where workers have no rights and farms have no regulations, shipped to the USA and packed here.
 You will find these in box stores labeled "Wild Blueberries" in the frozen department marketed by a company from Maine.

 Did you know: IMPORTED fruits are basically harvested in the equivalent to "sweatshop" working conditions because there are no safety regulations protecting workers from the chemicals, no age laws, no limit to hours in the fields and they are paid subpar wages.
 They have fungicides, herbicides and pesticides on them.
 Those berries you need to wash well, dry on paper towels, and freeze individually on cookie sheets and then place in the freezer but frankly, we would not give them our dogs, much less our family.
 Imported fruit is not allowed in the Childs house because I know from reading and study of the journals.
 Many of the chemicals used in Chile for example are similar to DDT and have a half life.